koii-network/docs/develop/write-a-koii-task/namespace-wrapper/nedb.md

   }
 ```

-It will connect to the database in the `_koiiNode` folder if the task is administered by a task node, otherwise it will connect to a local database.
+It will connect to the database using `namespaceWrapper` function if the task is administered by a task node, otherwise it will connect to a local database.

-## Built-in methods

-The `_koiiNode` directory contains the `namespaceWrapper` object, which offers built-in methods to support NeDB operations in your tasks.
-Below are the explanations and usage examples of the provided methods:

 ### getDB